 Whose Leak Is It?
 DLP When an AI Agent Holds Your OAuth Token

-I keep four or five Claude agents running across my projects, and a couple of them are wired straight into the business systems I actually use — Xero for the books, HubSpot for the pipeline — over my own OAuth token.
-The day I connected the first one, I sat in front of the consent screen and made the call every operator makes: which scopes to grant.
+I keep four or five Claude agents running across my projects, and a couple are wired straight into the business systems I actually use — Xero for the books, HubSpot for the pipeline — over my own OAuth token.
+The day I connected the first one, I sat at the consent screen and made the call every operator makes: which scopes to grant.
+The official Xero connector will ask for the lot if you let it, payroll among them, so I trimmed the grant to the handful an accounts agent could actually use.

 The question I'd actually answered

-A browser session blurred those two jobs into one.
-When I read a Xero report in my browser, the reading and the doing-something-with-it were the same human act, governed by the same human judgement.
-An agent splits them.
-It reads — that's access, the vendor's domain, working exactly as designed — and then it can transmit onward through a tool call, an outbound HTTP request, a created record.
+That second question is the whole of data loss prevention.
+Proofpoint defines DLP as the policies and processes that "identify and prohibit unauthorized exposure, sharing, or transfer of sensitive data" (Proofpoint).
+Exposure, sharing, transfer — every word is about what leaves.
+A browser session blurred reading and acting into one human act; an agent splits them.
+It reads — access, the vendor's domain, working as designed — and then it can transmit onward through a tool call, an outbound request, a created record.
 That second capability is egress, and it lives downstream of the token, on a stretch of the path the vendor was never positioned to see.

-That's verbatim from HubSpot's docs.
-Read it twice.
-A user who can only see their own deals in the HubSpot UI can mint a token that reads every deal in the account.
-So even my comfortable premise — "it can only see what I can see" — isn't reliably true.
-The token's reach and the user's reach are two independent systems.
-And the egress half?
-That isn't on the vendor's side of the line at all.
+There's a sharper twist, from a vendor's own documentation.
+HubSpot's OAuth quickstart is explicit that access tokens "do not reflect the permissions or limitations of what a user can do" — a user who can view "only owned contacts" but authorizes the read scope mints a token that can "view all contacts in the account" (HubSpot docs).
+So even my comfortable premise — "it can only see what I can see" — isn't reliably true: the token's reach and the user's reach are two independent systems.
+And the egress half isn't on the vendor's side of the line at all.

 The heist that broke nothing

-Invariant's researchers walked away with real specifics about their test user: private repository names, a plan to relocate to South America, even a salary (Invariant Labs).
-No token was stolen.
-No tool was poisoned.
-No authentication broke.
-Every single call was authorised.
+No token stolen, no tool poisoned, no authentication broken.
+Every call authorised.
 And the line that should be pinned above every agent deployment is theirs:

 "This is not a flaw in the GitHub MCP server code itself, but rather a fundamental architectural issue that must be addressed at the agent system level.
 This means that GitHub alone cannot resolve this vulnerability through server-side patches."